Information for New Visitors

-Many local facilities within the National Park are still closed, including pubs, cafés, restaurants and many local shops.
-If you’re coming to the National Park, you’ll need to pack a bag and bring everything you need with you – remembering to take it all away with you at the end of your visit.
+Some local facilities within the National Park may still be closed.
+If you’re coming to the National Park, we recommend you prepare by packing a bag and bringing everything you think you’ll need with you – and please remember to take it all away with you at the end of your visit.

 Sycamore Gap on Hadrian’s Wall, Northumberland National Park, England